Military Service + Work Environment

 Ultimately, serving warfighters and veterans represents a once-in-a-lifetime opportunity to serve some of the most dedicated people in the country.
 These men and women have dedicated their lives and careers to defending the country and ensuring the freedom of all citizens.
 Military physicians have been serving alongside our Active Duty since the foundation of the United States and are an essential part of the Military.

-The Uniformed Services Employment and Reemployment Rights Act (USERRA)
+The Uniformed Services Employment And Reemployment Rights Act (USERRA)

 The USERRA protects members of the Reserve and Guard and ensures that you return to your civilian job after a period of deployment.